bcgov/NotifyBC/docs/docs/miscellaneous/developer-notes.md

 Multiple run configs have been created to facilitate debugging server, client, test and docs.

 ::: warning Client certificate authentication doesn't work in client debugger Because Vue cli webpack dev server cannot proxy passthrough HTTPS connections, client certificate authentication doesn't work in client debugger.
-If testing client certificate authentication in web console is needed, run `yarn build` to generate prod client distribution and launch server debugger on https://localhost:3000
+If testing client certificate authentication in web console is needed, run `npm run build` to generate prod client distribution and launch server debugger on https://localhost:3000
 :::

 ## Automated Testing

 _NotifyBC_ uses [Jest](https://jestjs.io/) test framework bundled in NestJS.
-To launch test, run `yarn test:e2e`.
+To launch test, run `npm run test:e2e`.
 A _Test_ launch config is provided to debug in VS Code.

 Github Actions runs tests as part of the build.
 All test scripts should be able to run unattended, headless, quickly and depend only on local resources.